Lucas Bergström

-Lucas Carl Edvard Bergström (born 5 September 2002) is a Finnish professional footballer who plays as a goalkeeper for La Liga club Mallorca and the Finland national football team.
+Lucas Carl Edvard Bergström (born 5 September 2002) is a Finnish professional footballer who plays as a goalkeeper for Segunda División club Mallorca.

 Bergström began his career with PIF at the age of 4.
 He made his debut on senior level on 30 July 2022 at the age of 19 in a League One match in the ranks of the Peterborough in a match against Cheltenham.
 He made his full international debut for Finland in January 2023 at the age of 20 in a match against Sweden.

 Club career

 Chelsea

 Bergström joined English Premier League side Chelsea from his native side TPS in 2018.
 He made his youth debut in the final game of 2018–19 season against Reading and turned professional in September 2019.
 On 14 September 2021, Bergström was named among substitutes for the Champions League group match against Zenit Saint Petersburg at home.
 In 2023, Bergström travelled to the USA as part of the Premier League Summer Series.
 At the start of the 2023–24 Premier league season, Marcus Bettinelli and Robert Sánchez had received injures allowing Bergström to be named on the bench on multiple occasions.